-Ship turned away from Australia due to dock in Napier to take cattle to China
+Ship turned away from Australia is due to dock in Napier to take cattle to China

 "In addition, we must be satisfied with the facilities and conditions on the vessel and no export will go ahead until the vessel is thoroughly inspected by our vets."

-He said new rules had been introduced new rules earlier this year, which means exporters have to provide a report on condition of animals 30 days after they arrive at their destination.
+He said new rules had been introduced earlier this year, which means exporters have to provide a report on condition of animals 30 days after they arrive at their destination.

-"Since the last shipment took place, and while a review is underway, we have gone even further and now require additional assurances from exporters on the post-arrival welfare of animals including information on their final point of destination and travel arrangements."
+"Since the last shipment took place, and while a review is under way, we have gone even further and now require additional assurances from exporters on the post-arrival welfare of animals including information on their final point of destination and travel arrangements."

-Animal welfare organisation Safe has questioned the government's decision to allow the ship to dock in Napier.
+Animal welfare organisation Safe has questioned the Government's decision to allow the ship to dock in Napier.

-Campaigns Manager Marianne Macdonald said the Yangtze Fortune is a high-risk live export ship "embroiled in a biosecurity investigation".
+Campaigns manager Marianne Macdonald said the Yangtze Fortune is a high-risk live export ship "embroiled in a biosecurity investigation".

 "But it appears to be business as usual for the New Zealand Government."

-She said the government was not taking the review into live exports seriously as it was continuing the practice while the review was under way.
+She said the Government was not taking the review into live exports seriously as it was continuing the practice while the review was under way.

 "So far this year New Zealand has exported more cattle than were exported in total in 2018.